dtm2451/dittoSeq/README.md

 - single-cell:
   - Seurat (versions 2 & 3), *Seurat* data structure
-  - scran / scater / other Bioc packages that utilize the *SingleCellExperiment* data structure
+  - scran / scater / other Bioconductor packages that utilize the *SingleCellExperiment* data structure
   - (Compatibility is planned for Monocle in a future version.)
 - bulk:
   - edgeR, *DGEList* data structure
-  - DESeq2 / other Bioc packages that utilize the *SummarizedExperiment* data structure
+  - DESeq2 / other Bioconductor packages that utilize the *SummarizedExperiment* data structure

 All plotting functions spit out easy-to-read, color blind friendly, plots (ggplot2, plotly, or pheatmap) upon minimal coding input for your daily analysis needs, yet also allow sufficient manipulations to provide for out-of-the-box submission-quality figures!